-Fraser, a Democrat, was the representative for Minnesota's 5th congressional district from 1963 to 1978.
+Fraser was the representative for Minnesota’s 5th congressional district and was a Democrat.
+He served from 1963 to 1978.

 Fraser is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Fraser sponsored and cosponsored.
 See full analysis methodology.